ThalesGroup/sta-idm-connector/SECURITY.md

 # Security Policy

 ## Supported Versions
-Only the latest code available in this repository is supported
+Only the latest code available in this repository is supported.

 | Version | Supported          |
 | ------- | ------------------ |